Ajman International Airport

 Ajman International Airport (مطار عجمان الدولي) is an upcoming airport that is currently a construction project in Ajman, the smallest emirate of the United Arab Emirates.
 Ajman is surrounded on its landlocked north, south and eastern borders by Sharjah.
 The airport is being constructed in the eastern district of Ajman, in the Al Manama enclave.
 The project is worth $571 million and the airport is forecasted to accommodate for 1 million passengers and a minimum of 400,000 tonnes of cargo a year when completed.
-It has an expected completion date of late 2020.
 This is set to enable more accessible travel to Ajman and encourages development on the surrounding area with plans to expand and open hotels, restaurants, commercial offices, residential units, retail, educational centres and exhibition halls.
 According to a feasibility study by ICTS Europe and Booz Allen Hamilton (BAH) new construction project is set to achieve more than 1 million passengers within the first three years of opening and operating.
+There is no official opening date.